 20. 2: Disclose Board/ remuneration committee D.1.3 Where an NHS foundation trust releases an executive director, for example to serve as a non-executive director elsewhere, the remuneration disclosures of the annual report should include a statement of whether or not the director will retain such earnings.
-Not applicable.

-21. 2: Disclose Board E.1.5 The board of directors should state in the annual report the steps they have taken to ensure that the members of the board, and in particular the non-executive directors, develop an understanding of the views of governors and members about the NHS Foundation Trust, for example through attendance at meetings of the council of governors, direct face-to-face contact and surveys of members' opinions and consultations. ----- ------------- ------- ------- ---
+Not appl licable. · 21.
+2: Disclose Board E.1.5 The board of directors should state in the annual report the steps they have taken to ensure that the members of the board, and in particular the non-executive directors, develop an understanding of the views of governors and members about the NHS Foundation Trust, for example through attendance at meetings of the council of governors, direct face-to-face contact and surveys of members' opinions and consultations.
 Compliant: Directors attend all meetings of the council of governors held in public.
 In 2021/22 council meeting agendas continued to be refined to provide more opportunities for non-executive directors (NEDs) to report to the council and for dialogue between NEDs and governors generally.
 Through the first three quarters of 2021/22 the lead governor was invited to attend all meetings of the board of directors including seminars, workshops and meeting sessions held in private.
-This practice and the attendance of governors at subcommittees of the Board was ended in quarter 4 in line with the recommendations of the Independent Review into the Trust's handling of challenges encountered in progressing the merger proposal with University Hospitals Sussex.
+This practice and the attendance of governors at sub-committees of the Board was ended in quarter 4 in line with the recommendations of the Independent Review into the Trust's handling of challenges encountered in progressing the merger proposal with Iniversity Hospitals Sussex.
 These changes were made to support clarity around the distinct roles of governors and non-executive directors and bring the Trust in line with recognised best practice nationally.

-Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 22.
-2: Disclose Board/ membership E.1.6 The board of directors should monitor how representative the NHS Foundation Trust's membership is and the level and effectiveness of member engagement and report on this in the annual report.
+22. 2: Disclose Board/membersh nip E.1.6 The board of directors should monitor how representative the NHS Foundation Trust's membership is and the level and effectiveness of member engagement